-“Many younger investors could probably tell you the latest smoking hot sector, stock or investment that caught their attention this year from cannabis to Snapchat or bitcoin, but cannot clearly explain how to create a basic allocation for their own 401(k) savings plan and select investments,” said John Ulin, managing principal at Ulin & Co.
+“Many younger investors could probably tell you the latest smoking hot sector, stock or investment that caught their attention this year from cannabis companies like Area 52, a company that dabbles in grey area cannabinoids like delta-8 THC. to Snapchat or bitcoin, but cannot clearly explain how to create a basic allocation for their own 401(k) savings plan and select investments,” said John Ulin, managing principal at Ulin & Co.
 Wealth Management in Boca Raton, Fla.

 Unfortunately, most young people have little access to the basics in financial literacy and investing, experts say.